By Company B at Belvoir St Theatre

 In the interests of full disclosure: I am absurdly emotionally invested in this play.
 I love it so much that I shoehorn it into classes I teach where it doesn’t really fit, just so I can watch students do scenes from it.
 I have edited it for performance.
 I think it is one of the great pieces of writing for theatre.

 So forgive my over-attention to apparently minor things if my take on this very sexy production is that there were certain aspects that weren’t sexy enough.
 This has nothing to do with the actors, who are a delight, and have understood how much of making stage chemistry work is to look the other person straight in the eye and say it like you mean it.
 It was successfully sizzling in all the most obvious places.
 Willmore and Angelica seducing each other is as buoyant and smart as that scene should be.
 Schmitz’s physical comic schtick when climbing through her window and needing to reach down for his sword was a joy.
-His banter with Hellena is sparky and unforced.
+I always thought of Angelica as best portrayed older than she is here, but Nikki Shiels can’t be faulted in the role, she is equal parts glamorous and funny, and she works the Anita Ekberg vibe like she was born to it.
+Willmore’s banter with Hellena is sparky and unforced.
 I am a bit puzzled over why Taylor Ferguson as Hellena spends so much time shouting and being cross, when the text makes such a big deal about how good-humoured she is, and this sacrifices some of the moments of spiciest flirtation.
-But everyone is very convincingly up for it at any time of the day or night, and this universal horniness dovetails beautifully with layering on the comic delivery.
+But everyone is very convincingly up for it at any time of the day or night, and this universal horniness dovetails beautifully with layering on the comic delivery thick.